wang422003/Benchmarking-Structural-Inference-Methods-for-Interacting-Dynamical-Systems/README.md

 [**Project Website**](https://structinfer.github.io/)

-This repo maintains and updates benchmark on structural inference methods for interacting dynamical systems with synthetic data which is submitted to ICML 2024. :smile:
+This repo maintains and updates benchmark on structural inference methods for interacting dynamical systems with synthetic data. :smile:

 ## Installation